HamsaVardhiniM/-50-Day-Power-BI-Dashboard-Challenge-/README.md

-# 📊 50-Day Power BI Dashboard Challenge
+# 📊  Power BI Dashboard Challenge

-This repository contains **50 Power BI dashboards**, created as part of my **50-day challenge** to enhance data visualization and analytical skills.
+This repository contains ** Power BI dashboards**, created as part of my **PoweBI -Dashboards challenge** to enhance data visualization and analytical skills.
 Each dashboard explores different datasets, industries, and key insights.

 ##  About the Challenge
 - **Duration:** A week